hmcts/adoption-web/playwright-e2e/README.md

-# Playwright End to End suite
+# 🎭 Playwright End-to-End UI Testing Suite

-End to End testing suite using:
+End to end UI testing suite using:

 - Playwright https://playwright.dev/
 - TypeScript https://www.typescriptlang.org/

-## 🤖 Starting up
+## 🤖 Getting Started

-For all options take a look at https://playwright.dev/docs/running-tests
+To begin, familiarise yourself with the options available for running tests by visiting Playwright's documentation https://playwright.dev/docs/running-tests.

-To execute the 'smoke-test.spec.ts' individually from the Terminal, use the command `yarn playwright test smoke-test.spec.ts`.
+To execute the 'smoke-test.spec.ts' individually from the terminal,  simply use the following command: `yarn playwright test smoke-test.spec.ts`.

 ## 📁 Structure